 Groups, integrations and exposures

-The ETC only allows for even numbers of Groups in order to remove the influence of the last-frame effect on the TA centroiding algorithm.
-The TA algorithm accepts groups in a single integration to perform centroiding; the number of integrations and exposures is therefore fixed at 1.
+The ETC only allows for even numbers of Groups per integration in order to remove the influence of the last-frame effect on the TA centroiding algorithm.
+The TA algorithm only accepts groups in a single integration to perform centroiding; the number of integrations and exposures is therefore fixed at 1.

 The exposure specification for TA should be chosen to obtain the minimum required SNR of 20 within the extraction aperture defined in the Strategy tab.
 If the calculation returns a SNR below this threshold, the ETC will issue a "TA may fail" warning.
 Saturation can also affect the accuracy of the centroiding procedure.
 Whilst a small number of saturated pixels can still allow accurate centroiding, we recommend avoiding saturation during target acquisition for optimal performance.
 If any fully or partially saturated pixels are present in the TA exposure, the ETC will issue a warning.
 The recommendation is to adjust the parameters in the Detector Setup tab (e.g., by decreasing the number of groups) or the Instrument Setup tab (e.g. changing filter selection) to avoid saturation.

 Coronagraphic imaging target acquisition